CHiPSET-SRM-RMP/chipset_sanity_new/README.md

-Chitset - Technical Club of SRM Ramapuram
+Chipset - Technical Club of SRM Ramapuram
-Welcome to the official repository of Chitset, the oldest technical club of SRM Ramapuram!
+Welcome to the official repository of Chipset, the oldest technical club of SRM Ramapuram!
 This project is built using Next.js, a powerful React framework for building modern web applications.
 Whether you're a developer, contributor, or just curious, this README will guide you through setting up and understanding the project.

-About Chitset
+About Chipset
 Chitset is the pioneering technical club of SRM Ramapuram, dedicated to fostering innovation, technical expertise, and collaboration among students.
 With a rich history of organizing events, workshops, and competitions, Chitset continues to inspire and empower the next generation of technologists.

 Getting Started